reframe-hpc/reframe/docs/config_reference.rst

   Timeout value in seconds used when checking if a git repository exists.

+.. js:attribute:: .general[].pipeline_statistics

+   A boolean value indicating whether we want to collect statistic information for the execution of the asynchronous pipeline.

+   :required: No
+   :default: ``False``

+   .. versionadded:: 3.10

 .. js:attribute:: .general[].pipeline_timeout

    Timeout in seconds for advancing the pipeline in the asynchronous execution policy.